KC3213/chatbot/README.md

 # 🤖 Chatbot using Groq LLM + LangChain

 This project is a **chatbot prototype** built using **LangChain** and powered by the **Groq LLM**.
 It runs entirely inside a **Google Colab notebook**, making it easy to test and iterate quickly without setting up a separate app or frontend.
+This is NOT a conversational chatbot (no memory used).
+For a full conversational bot, memory and higher-level chains like ConversationalRetrievalChain can be added later.
 ---

 ## 📒 Project Overview